Governors

 Staff Governor

 Jordan is a staff member in the secondary phase and has worked at Dunraven School since 2014.
-He teaches Geography across key stages 3 to 5 and Politics at key stage 5.
-Having contributed to his local community voluntarily for a number of years, he now hopes to use his experience of working in comprehensive secondary education in London for the past 15 years to contribute to the governance of the school.
+He is currently the Director of Sixth Form, and teaches Geography across key stages 3 to 5.
+Having contributed to his local community voluntarily for a number of years, he brings his experience of working in comprehensive secondary education in London for the past 17 years to contribute to the governance of the school.

 Term of Office - September 2022 to September 2026